uriel0co/Clalit_DS/README.md

    ```

 5. **Outputs:**
-   - EDA plots will be shown.
+   - The EDA plots are available in the notebook and will be visible after cloning the repository.
+Currently, GitHub's preview does not display them properly.
    - Model metrics will print to console.
    - Model weights are saved in `models/`.
    - SHAP explainability plots for XGBoost will be shown.